dmehta94/project-2-ames-housing-prediction/README.md

 <img src = ./images/elbow_method.png>

-Ignoring the initial "elbow" at `Overall Qual` which occurs for the obvious reason of nothing correlating as well to `SalePrice` as it does to itself, we have a very "early elbow" at the `Garage Area` feature, but we can imagine that a multiple linear regression model using only three features from a set of 79 would likely be terribly underfit.
+Ignoring the initial "elbow" at `Overall Qual` which occurs because nothing correlates as well to `SalePrice` as it does to itself, we have a very "early elbow" at the `Garage Area` feature, but we can imagine that a multiple linear regression model using only three features from a set of 79 would likely be terribly underfit.
 Instead, we look for our second "elbow," which we identify at the `BsmtFin SF 1` feature, denoting the area of the "1st" finished part of the basement.
 Note the steep descent from this feature to `Lot Frontage`.
 Choosing this to be the cutoff for our first multiple linear regression model provides us with 14 features of 79 to play with.
 Normally, we would seek another "elbow" to filter for strongly anti-correlated features, but seeing as the mostly highly anti-correlated feature has a correlation coefficient of -0.26 (compare that against the 0.42 for our "strong" cutoff), that seems unnecessary here.
 Incidentally, the only features in our restricted list with null values are now:
 * `Garage Area`
 * `Garage Cars`
 * `Total Bsmt SF`